 Nat caught his final salmon on July 3, at age 84.
 Right after landing that 16-pounder, he slipped and fell and never recovered.
 I traveled to Florida on December 8th to join hundreds of people who came to his memorial service.

-Before going to the service, I spent a warm afternoon up the road at the Hobe Sound National Wildlife Refuge and Nature Center, which the Florida Senate is currently considering renaming in Nat’s honor because of his tireless work to protect the nature of Florida.
+Before going to the service, I spent a warm afternoon up the road at the Hobe Sound National Wildlife Refuge and Nature Center, which the Florida Senate is currently considering renaming in Nat’s honor because of his tireless work to protect the nature of Florida (2022 note: the Refuge is now officially named the Nathaniel P. Reed Hobe Sound National Wildlife Refuge).
 I walked the loop trail through sand pine scrub habitat, which is Florida’s oldest and most endangered habitat.
 According to the nature center’s website, “It is home to many vanishing plant and animal species, including scrub jays, gopher tortoises, indigo snakes, four-petaled pawpaw, and dancing lady orchids.”
 In the spring, the center puts on nighttime “sea turtle walks” so that people can witness “the egg-laying of the threatened loggerhead sea turtle.”
 I took in these landscapes on trailside benches, waded in the Indian River Lagoon, imagined the turtles nearby, saw an Osprey soar overheard, and reflected upon the amazing contribution Nat made to sustaining wildlife and habitat and to ensuring that future generations will enjoy it.

 The service was equally inspiring, with touching tributes from his children, grandchildren, and a dear friend.
 We sang some of his favorite hymns, and the minister noted that Nat would sing them in his deep, booming voice.
 Everyone’s love for this man was palpable.
 We celebrated his love for nature and nation by singing God Bless America at the end.